formulae for and calculation of price elasticity, income elasticity and cross elasticity of demand

 Cross Elasticity of Demand (XED)

-Cross elasticity of demand measures the responsiveness of the quantity demanded of one good to a change in the price of another good.
+Cross elasticity of demand measures the responsiveness of quantity demanded of one good to a change in the price of another good.
 It is calculated as the percentage change in quantity demanded of one good divided by the percentage change in the price of the other good.

 Formula: